[AUDIO VERSION: I also recorded an audio version of this blog post. Click below to listen. Let me know if this is something you find helpful!]

 For the rest, I’ll use Audience Insights to break down my audience to get a better idea of the demographics, behaviors and interests I should be targeting.

-Using Audience Insights, I’ve determined a few things about my fan base…
+Using Audience Insights is a tool that helps you learn more about an audience compared to the general Facebook population., I’ve determined a few things about my fan base…

 They like Amy Porterfield, Social Media Examiner, Hubspot and Facebook for Business at a high rate.